-She was the Valentine & Clark Emerging Artist Fellow at the Jacob Burns Film Center and a CoLab Fellow at UnionDocs.
-She has worked under filmmakers Chai Vasarhelyi (Meru); Brett Story (The Hottest August); and Ken Burns (East Lake Meadows: A Public Housing Story).
-As a freelance video producer, she has created content for The New Yorker, Slate Magazine, The Washington Post, Atlas Obscura, and Penguin Random House.
+She has assisted filmmakers Chai Vasarhelyi (Meru), Brett Story (The Hottest August), and Ken Burns (East Lake Meadows: A Public Housing Story).
+As a freelance video producer, she creates short-form nonfiction work for clients such as The New Yorker, Slate Magazine, The Washington Post, Atlas Obscura, and Penguin Random House.

 Lydia graduated from Princeton University with a degree in history, and she is a classically trained violinist.